SpencerF718/pinyin-translator/README.md

 Convert Simplified Chinese text into **pinyin** (with tone marks or tone numbers), and output it as a **clean, dark-themed HTML page** — complete with:
 - Tone color highlights
-- Hover tooltips for tone info
 - Copy button for raw pinyin
-- Console, text file, or HTML export
+- Console, text file, or HTML output

 ---